Akita Shedding: Here’s How Much And 5 Best Tips To Manage

 The reason why they shed is because of their working past.
 The breed originated in the mountains of northern Japan that were widely known for wind, snow, and low temperatures up to -30 degrees.

 Akitas assisted with various duties.
 Through lots of time spent outdoors, they developed a double coat that helps them survive and thrive in the severe freezing weather of the past.
 And it’s a feature that Akitas have maintained to this day.
+Their coat has two layers with distinct functions.
+The outer layer is rough and waterproof, while the inner layer is soft, dense, and super cozy.

 In short, because Akitas (and other double-coated dog breeds) have this thick undercoat, they need to get rid of it from time to time to make way for their new, healthy coat and adapt to the changing seasons.
 This is why Akitas shed so much.